tchapgouv/synapse-on-k8s/README.md

 > [!TIP]
 > The Octavia load balancer is only useful if you want the cluster to be isolated from the web.
 If it's not necessary don't use it and remove `type: NodePort` in `ansible/roles/ingress-controller/tasks/templates/ingress-nginx-service.yml` and manually set the dns entry

+---

+> [!TIP]
+> The other thing you may want to consider if not running an official production environment is to get rid of `admin_vm` this part was done to make sure the alert manager was able to reach an hypothetic Zabbix server on the admin private network.

 - Create in the local folder a local.env.sh file copying the script/local.env.template.sh file and fill it with all the environment variables values needed. `OS_`variables relate to the openstack part.